arten1337/Blind75/3-longest-substring-without-repeating-characters/NOTES.md

 We can add characters of the string to a HashMap.
 We map the character to its index + 1(explained below).
 If a certain character is already present in the Map, we know that there is a repeating character in the current substring.
 Now we want to start the count of the substring again, and that too after that repeating character.
 This is why we map index + 1 to the character.

 At each step we store the maximum length substring we have found.

+Time Complexity - O(n), we loop through the string once, storing and searching the HashMap requires O(1) in average cases.
+Therefore total Time Complexity is O(n).

+Space Complexity - O(1), we only map English letters, digits, symbols and spaces to its index value, which can take atmost O(128) which is same as O(1).